coder/docs/workspaces/editors.md

 ### System requirements

-For the best possible experience, we recommend running the editor in an workspace with the following resources at a minimum:
+We recommend running the JetBrains IDE in an workspace with the following minimum resources but the resources required depends on your workspace-specific requirements:

 - 8 GB RAM
 - 4 CPU cores